LuBBorba/happy-hour-hunters/README.md

 May 29 - June 2 -
 Initialize React app, create Express server, design database schema and create migrations and seed data.
-Create dropdown menus and card display, implement search functionality with dropdow menus on the fron end June 3 - 5:
+Create dropdown menu and card display, implement search functionality with dropdown menus on the front end June 3 - 5:
 Develop the GET /deals endpoint to fetch deals based on user selection.
-Integrate the backend endpoint with the frontend dropdown menus, test data to nsure correct display on the frontend.
+Integrate the backend endpoint with the frontend dropdown menus, test data to ensure correct display on the frontend.
 Style the search page and results "page" using Sass.
 Day 6 -9:
 Ensure the app is responsive and looks good on different screen sizes.